 // custom post type 'product' register_post_type( 'product', array( ... ... 'rewrite' => array('slug' => 'product', 'with_front' => false), ) ); // custom taxonomy 'product_cat' register_taxonomy( 'product_cat', 'product', array( ... ... 'rewrite' => array('slug' => 'product_cat', 'with_front' => false), ) );

 'with_front' => false as shown above, you must update the permalinks on Settings->Permalink page.
 After this you will see ‘/blog/’ is added only to your default posts and categories.
 Your custom post types and custom taxonomy URLs remain intact.

-I hope you got to know how to add ‘/blog/’ to the WordPress post URLs.
-If needed you can use any other string and follow the steps defined in the article.
+In this tutorial, we added the string ‘/blog/’ to the WordPress post URLs.
+If needed you can use any other string and follow the same steps defined in the article.

 - How to Integrate Mailchimp with WooCommerce